License GuideSOC 41-3091

 Read more

-Your state auctioneer license requires continuing education hours each renewal cycle.
-The exact number and topics depend on your state board.
-Common requirements include ethics training and updates on state auction laws.
-Check your state's specific renewal rules to confirm your obligations.
+Your state's auctioneer license requires specific continuing education hours each renewal cycle.
+The exact number and required topics (like ethics or state law) depend on where you're licensed.
+Check your state board's renewal rules to see what applies to you.

 Is This For You